Lannis-app/prisma-orm/README.md

 # @lannis.ai/prisma-orm

-A customized ORM package for Lannis applications, built on top of Prisma ORM.
-This package provides a pre-configured Prisma client with models designed for user management and financial applications.
+A shared Prisma schema package for Lannis applications.
+This package provides only the Prisma schema definition that can be used across different projects to maintain database consistency.

 ## Features

-- **Pre-configured Prisma Client**: Ready to use with your Lannis applications
+- **Shared Prisma Schema**: Common schema definition for all Lannis applications
 - **User Management Models**: Includes models for users, roles, and addresses
 - **Financial Models**: Supports Monotributo categories and other financial entities
 - **Location Data**: Includes models for countries and currencies